-Right now Rebecca and I are sheltering in place in California and Illinois.
+Right now Rebecca and I are sheltering in place in California and Illinois and we’re thinking about how to keep our positivity during a pandemic.
 I have a little more time because my school teaching has moved online.
 I am busy developing online resources to teach orchestra.

 It’s a time to think of the positive!